Helmets.org

 Summary: Some bike helmets offer limited protection for the face.
 Most lack the fully-padded chinbar that makes motorcycle helmets more protective by far.
 Downhill mountain bike racing helmets have the best protection in vented styles.

 Our inquires about bike helmets with full facial protection come from two sources: parents of boys and riders who have smushed something.
+Dentists sometimes ask why all riders do not wear something with face protection.

 Helmets for kids

-In 2016 we found this Bell Sports Black Shield Child Helmet for sale at ToysRUs for $36 plus shipping.
-It has a foam lined face guard and is dual-certified to the CPSC bike helmet standard and the ASTM F1492 skate helmet standard.
+In 2016 we found a Bell Sports Black Shield Child Helmet for sale at ToysRUs for $36 plus shipping.
+It had a foam lined face guard and is dual-certified to the CPSC bike helmet standard and the ASTM F1492 skate helmet standard.

 If you can still find them, there have been full face helmets produced in the past by Razor and PTI's Mongoose brand, retailing for about $25.